flytbase/flytdocs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. _introduction:
+.. _Introduction:

 Welcome to FlytDocs
 ====================

+FLytDocs will guide developers through various stages of installing and implementing FlytOS.
-FlytBase is the next generation platform for commercial drone applications.
-It is by design open for developers to build advanced drone applications using its open APIs.
-FlytBase offers FlytOS which is a software framework for drones along with FlytSIM, the simulation environment and FlytSDKs, the web and mobile app development kits.
-Currently supported autopilot stacks include PX4 and APM.
-Supported companion computers include Raspberry Pi3, NVIDIA TX1, Intel Edison, Intel Aero, ODROID-XU4 and FlytPOD/PRO.
+FlytOS is the flagship product of FlytBase, It is a software framework for drones.
+Along with FlytOS, we provide FlytSIM, the simulation environment and FlytSDKs, the web and mobile app development kits.
+FlytBase supports various autopilot stacks.
+These include PX4 and APM.
+It also supports companion computers like Raspberry Pi3, NVIDIA TX1, Intel Edison, Intel Aero, ODROID-XU4 and FlytPOD/PRO.

-**FlytOS** is based on Linux and ROS (Robot Operating System) making it an ideal platform for research and commercial drone applications.
-It can interact with any compatible drone/autopilot using its adapter layer and exposes high level FlytAPIs in ROS, CPP, Python, REST and Websocket.
-It makes it easy to integrate custom payload and also provides advanced APIs using its onboard modules.
-These rich set of APIs allow for easy development of onboard business logic as well as remote monitoring and control through web and mobile apps.
+**FlytOS** is based on Linux and ROS (Robot Operating System) making it an ideal platform for research and commercial Drone applications.
+It is compatible with any drone/autopilot due to it's adapter layer.
+The users are provided with high level FlytAPIs in ROS, CPP, Python, REST and Websocket.
+This makes it easy to integrate custom payload and also provides advanced APIs using its onboard modules.
+These rich set of APIs allow for easy development of onboard business logic.
+They also help with remote monitoring and control through web and mobile apps.
 The modular design of FlytOS allows for integration with external ROS/Linux libraries and custom data plumbing between onboard and offboard apps.
-The vision of FlytOS is to provide a standard language for the drone developers to talk to their drones.
+FlytOS aims to provide a standard language for drone developers to talk to their drones.

 **FlytSIM** offers a 3D SITL(Software In The Loop) ROS-Gazebo based simulation environment for testing user apps without the drone hardware.
 Applications developed using FlytAPIs can be tested in FlytSim, before deploying on actual drones.
-This offers developers a pleasant drone application development experience, while keeping it safe, and saving them huge amount of time and effort.
+This saves developers a lot of time and effort and makes sure their drone is ready for the first flight.

 **FlytSDKs** are web and mobile app development kits to give you a headstart in building your apps using FlytAPIs.
-FlytSDKs simplify development by providing pre-integrated client libraries, mechanism to connect to the drone and a complete sample project with REST and WebSocket calls.
+FlytSDKs simplify development by providing pre-integrated client libraries to connect to the drone.
+Also, they get a sample project with REST and WebSocket calls.

-**FlytPOD/PRO** is an integrated flight computer stack with a hybrid architecture, consisting of a STM32 microcontroller based autopilot tightly coupled with ODROID-XU4 SBC (single board computer).
+**FlytPOD/PRO** is an integrated flight computer stack with hybrid architecture, consisting of a STM32 microcontroller based autopilot tightly coupled with ODROID-XU4 SBC (single board computer).
 It also has a powerful WiFi router running OpenWRT firmware and several interfaces for custom payloads, radio receivers and special sensors.
 It comes with PX4 flight stack and FlytOS preloaded for an out-of-the-box ready-to-fly experience.

 This documentation gives all the inputs to get you started with FlytBase.
 You can learn about FlytOS and get a detailed reference for all the |api_link|.
 It provides a step by step guide to install and get started with drone application development.
 You can refer to the sample apps and start building your own onboard and web/mobile apps.